The Ultimate French Cheese and Wine Pairing Guide

 Lozère (48) - Lou Claousou Cheese & Côtes de Millau (Southwest)

 In Lozère, you’ll find Lou Claousou, a soft, creamy ewe’s milk cheese made in the style of Savoie’s Mont d’Or, with a spruce band corset giving it a touch of woodiness.
-Pair it with Côtes de Millau, a light-bodied and fruity red wine from the Southwest region, to create a delightful pairing.
-Lozère is known for its beautiful Cévennes Mountains, including the town of Mende.
+Pair it with Côtes de Millau, a light-bodied, fruity red wine from the Southwest, for a delightful pairing.

 Hautes-Pyrénées (65) - Barousse Cheese & Jurançon Sec (Southwest)

 Hautes-Pyrénées is home to Barousse, a rustic, complex ewe’s milk tomme known for the plentiful small holes in its pate.
-Despite the intensity of its aroma, this cheese is relatively mild in flavour.
-Complement it with Jurançon Sec, a crisp and refreshing white wine from the Southwest region, to create a unique and satisfying pairing.
-Hautes-Pyrénées is all about the beautiful Pyrénées Mountains, including the charming town of Tarbes, known for its cathedral and delicious local Pyrénéan produce.
+Despite its intense aroma, this cheese is relatively mild in flavour.
+Complement it with Jurançon Sec, a crisp, refreshing white wine from the Southwest, to create another unique and satisfying pairing.

 Pyrénées-Orientales (66) - Sarró Montbrú Cheese & Banyuls (Languedoc)